UsamaMansoor7/analyze-image-api/readme.md

 <!-- Image Insight API README -->

-# Image Insight API
+# Analyze Image API

 ## Overview

-The Image Insight API is a RESTful service developed to analyze images using the GPT4v external image analysis API and returns meaningful descriptions.
+The Analyze Image  API is a RESTful service developed to analyze images using the GPT4v external image analysis API and returns meaningful descriptions.
 This API provides a user-friendly endpoint for uploading images, handles image data securely and efficiently, and ensures robust error handling for network issues, invalid inputs, and external API failures.

 ## Features